Spring Boot Method Security with SAPL

 }

 The SAPL Spring Boot integration uses annotations to add PEPs to methods and classes.
-The scope of this tutorial covers the two variants @PreEnforce and @PostEnforce.
-Depending on which annotation is selected, the PEP is placed before or after the method execution.
-As a first example, add the @PreEnforce annotation to the findByIdmethod of the BookRepository interface:
+This tutorial uses the two variants @PreEnforce and @PostEnforce.
+Depending on the annotation, the PEP runs before or after method execution.
+As a first example, add @PreEnforce to the findById method of the BookRepository interface:

 public interface BookRepository {